-Your fibromyalgia MAY be the cause of your heart palpitations, but remember, heart palpitations can have many other causes including cardiac.
+Your fibromyalgia MAY be the cause of your heart palpitations, but not in the way you might be thinking.

 Just because fibromyalgia has been known to cause the perception of heart palpitations doesn’t mean that you can’t possibly have a cardiac arrhythmia or some other disorder that’s causing the fluttering or “skipped” heartbeat.